olaven/markblog/README.md

 * Write posts in the generated `./posts`, in `.md`-files.
 * Run `markblog build` to build pages.

+See [this guide](https://olaven.org/out/guides/blog_with_git_and_markdown.html) for a git/CI-integrated setup.
+This if, of course, just one of the many ways you could use Markblog.

 ## Contributions
 All kinds of contributions are welcome.
 Feature requests, bug reports, code,